-If you notice that your tires have become brittle, faded, or cracked, dry rot has occurred and it's time to replace them.
-In addition to dry rot, tires endure exhausting conditions and travel on both hard and soft terrain, so it's essential to inspect them regularly to ensure they're intact.
-Different tires are made for different terrains, so if the tires are specifically designed for field use, but are used regularly on pavement, they will wear out faster.
+In addition to dry rot, tires endure exhausting conditions and travel on both hard and soft terrain.
+It's essential to inspect them regularly to ensure they're intact.
+Different tires are made for different terrains, so if the tires are specifically designed for field use but are used regularly on pavement, they will wear out faster.
 If your tires start showing wires, it's a sure sign that they need to be replaced.